ArtShp/FinancialManager/README.md

 **Warning**: If the Main Currency is not set, the application **can't** work properly!

 To setup it up, press "Edit Currencies" button and the form for editing currencies will be shown.
 You need to add a new currency and it will be the main one.
 About editing currencies read further.

+### Setup CurrencyAPI key
+Next step is to setup the key for currency exchange service.
+Here we use [this](https://currencyapi.com) free service.
+You will need to setup your own API key.
+Here is an absolutely free variant of account and it's enough for our needs.
+It provides 300 requests/month and 10 request/minute, a big variety of more than 170 world currencies and ability to get currencies exchange rate not only for today, but also for previous days.

+Firstly you need to create an account (choose variant with a free subscription).
+After completing the registration you'll see the API key in dashboard.
+Save it, you will need it further.

+Now you need to add it to the app settings.
+Find the button "CurrencyAPI key" in settings section, press it and the form for editing will be shown.
+Here is the field where you need to enter the key.
+When you press "Ok", the key will be checked and saved if it's correct.

+**Notice**: This API key is **common** for all DBs, but **unique** for all users.

+**Warning**: Without set up key the application **can't** work properly.
+You'll be able to do everything **except of** adding/editing Items and exchanging currencies.
+Also you'll have the same problems if the service is down or you don't have an internet connection.